christopherahern/GAM-DH/README.md

 If you want to cite this paper, please use the following:

 > Tamminga, Meredith, Christopher Ahern and Aaron Ecay.
-Disentangling sources of temporal clustering in intraspeaker variation using Generalized Additive Models.
+Generalized Additive Mixed Models for intraspeaker variation.
 2016

-If you reference the results of this paper, please also cite [the Philadelphia Neighborhood Corpus](http://fave.ling.upenn.edu/pnc.html)
+If you reference the results of this paper, please also cite [the Philadelphia Neighborhood Corpus](http://fave.ling.upenn.edu/pnc.html).
- used:

-    @article{labov-etal:2013,
-      title={One hundred years of sound change in Philadelphia: Linear incrementation, reversal, and reanalysis}, author={Labov, William and Rosenfelder, Ingrid and Fruehwald, Josef}, journal={Language},
-      volume={89},
-      number={1},
-      pages={30--65},
-      year={2013}
-    }

 # Comments